Hit N Fun: Development

 After the critical success of Rob N Roll (2024), director Albert Mak and screenwriter Link Ling began developing the screenplay for their next feature film, with Louis Koo involved from the early stages.
 Mak initially intended the film to be a regular drama rather than a Chinese New Year film.
 But as no New Year films were announced to be in production during the summer of 2024, when films of this genre are typically revealed, Mak was approached in July to produce one, prompting him to pivot the project accordingly.
-Despite this change, Mak emphasized to investors that the film is not a traditional Chinese New Year film but rather a film being released during the New Year period only.
+Despite this change, Mak told investors that the film is not a traditional Chinese New Year film but rather a film being released during the New Year period only.
 He and Ling began rewriting the screenplay in late August.
 In September, Mak announced that he was set to direct a film under the working title Middle-aged Ladies Home (中女舍), co-produced by One Cool Film Production and Entertaining Power.
 However, the production budget had not yet been fully secured, and they missed the deadline to apply for the Hong Kong Film Development Fund, which forced them to seek alternative filming locations, with Mak eyeing Macau.

 Pre-production began that same month.
 In early October, during a meet-and-greet event for Twilight of the Warriors: Walled In (2024), Louis Koo teased that, in addition to a prequel film, the ensemble cast of Walled In was involved in another upcoming project.
 Later that month, Koo announced that this project would be Albert Mak's Chinese New Year film, though the story is entirely unrelated to the Kowloon Walled City.
 Lead actors from Walled In, including Koo, Raymond Lam, Philip Ng, Tony Wu, and German Cheung, returned to star, while Louise Wong, Gigi Leung, Chrissie Chau, and Peter Chan joined the cast.
 However, Lam clarified that he did not join the project that same month due to scheduling conflicts.
 In late October, the film's title was revealed to be Hit N Fun alongside the commencement of production, and it serves as a spiritual successor to Mak's previous feature Rob N Roll.
 Kathy Wong, who starred in Rob N Roll, also returned to the project.
 To prepare for their roles, Gigi Leung, Louise Wong, Chrissie Chau, and Harriet Yeung underwent Muay Thai training before filming, with Leung's training spanning about a month.
 Hedy Wong, who played Fishball in Walled In, was also cast in the film, with Leung describing her role as "a buffer" for the film's plot.
 An official trailer was released in early December.
 Post-production was completed within the same month, with the entire development of the film from start to finish spanning only three to four months.